diegopacheco/diegopacheco-architecture-library/src/patterns/MESSAGE_ID.md

 # Message Id

-Also know as CORRELATION_ID.
+[Message ID](https://en.wikipedia.org/wiki/Message-ID) Also know as CORRELATION_ID.
 The idea that each message or request must have a uniqui id, and you will pass down such id into the dowstream services.
 Via headers or other means.
 When you log anything you also log the MESSAGE_ID.

 Why this is important?